 - 1. Utilize and fund WISCAT for member libraries to promote interlibrary loan among systems, and the CAFÉ shared system internally. - 2.
 Ensure that all libraries have access to WISCAT statistics. - 3.
 Encourage all libraries to follow protocols established by RL&LL. - 4.
 Participate in all DLT/RL&LL sponsored meetings regarding ILL and share information with member libraries. - 5.
 Promote webinars that provide training on ILL procedures as well as BadgerLink. - 6.
-Provide for backup reference services from the resource library (the Waukesha Public Library) through an annual contract. - 7.
-Coordinate purchase of and provide access to reference databases that are evaluated, selected, and paid for by member libraries with a small subsidy by the library system. - 8.
-Provide information and resources on a variety of library-related topics on the Bridges Library System website. - 9.
-Provide information on cooperative purchasing opportunities, state negotiated pricing, and coordinate Bridges Library System purchases to achieve maximum purchasing power. - 10.
-Create and share promotional pieces and toolkits for reference databases and e-content access for member libraries. - 11.
+Provide for backup reference services from the resource library (Waukesha Public Library) through an annual contract. - 7.
+Coordinate purchase of and provide access to reference databases that are evaluated, selected, and paid for by member libraries with a subsidy by the library system. - 8.
+Provide in-service library staff training on online library databases and resources. - 9.
+Provide information and resources on a variety of library-related topics on the Bridges Library System website. - 10.
+Provide information on cooperative purchasing opportunities, state negotiated pricing, and coordinate Bridges Library System purchases to achieve maximum purchasing power. - 11.
+Create and share promotional pieces and toolkits for reference databases and e-content access for member libraries. - 12.
 Monitor development in the TEACH Wisconsin program, FCC telecommunication discounts, BadgerNet, etc, as they apply to member libraries.
-Encourage libraries to take advantage of these programs/discounts when it is appropriate to do so. - 12.
-Assist with upgrading bandwidth for member libraries and the library system and continue to monitor bandwidth usage by member libraries. - 13.
-Continue to provide a secure Wide Area Network (WAN), with adequate bandwidth, for data communication between member libraries, the system headquarters, and appropriate application servers. - 14.
+Encourage libraries to take advantage of these programs/discounts when it is appropriate to do so. - 13.
+Assist with upgrading bandwidth for member libraries and the library system and continue to monitor bandwidth usage by member libraries. - 14.
+Continue to provide a secure Wide Area Network (WAN), with adequate bandwidth, for data communication between member libraries, the system headquarters, and appropriate application servers. - 15.
+Provide wide area network improvements, including firewall monitoring and segmenting of network traffic in libraries. - 16.
 Continue to administer CAFÉ.
-This includes answering requests for support, statistics, and reports; developing and monitoring CAFÉ budget; offering training opportunities and resources; managing the database; offering library specific customization services; and hosting CAFÉ advisory meetings to discuss policies and procedures. - 15.
-Provide member libraries with reports and statistics needed to manage their libraries and report to their boards and the DLT, including the possibility of licensing software to assist with analysis of library usage. - 16.
-Provide OverDrive support for Waukesha County and Jefferson County citizens via a contract with the resource library, the Waukesha Public Library. - 17.
-Continue to make available gaming equipment, projectors, screens, and various other items for libraries to borrow for their local programs. - 18.
-Participate in a bulk technology purchase with Lakeshores Library System that began in 2014. - 19.
-Continue with CAFÉ Community Profiles module which allows libraries' events and community organizations and events to be integrated into the CAFÉ catalog. - 20.
-Train libraries on LEAP, which is the web browser version of the staff module of CAFÉ, for easier accessibility by staff at offsite locations, giving the library the ability to take the library into the community.
+This includes answering requests for support, statistics, and reports; developing and monitoring CAFÉ budget; offering training opportunities and resources; managing the database; offering library specific customization services; and hosting CAFÉ advisory meetings to discuss policies and procedures. - 17.
+Provide member libraries with reports and statistics needed to manage their libraries and report to their boards and the DLT, including the possibility of licensing software to assist with analysis of library usage. - 18.
+Offer hybrid centralized cataloging services and oversight to manage CAFÉ database. - 19.
+Facilitate ongoing authority updates to keep the catalog current. - 20.
+Create documention for CAFÉ to assist with ongoing training at member libraries. - 21.
+Provide OverDrive support for Waukesha County and Jefferson County citizens via a contract with the resource library, the Waukesha Public Library. - 22.
+Continue to make available gaming equipment, projectors, screens, and various other items for libraries to borrow for their local programs.